Pittsburg, Oklahoma

 Pittsburg is a town in Pittsburg County, Oklahoma, United States.
-The population was 280 at the 2000 census.
+As of the 2020 census, the community had 180 residents.

 History

 The first settlement of present day Pittsburg by non-indigenous peoples was in 1899 when Daniel Edwards, accompanied by son Thomas, placed a coal shaft two miles east of Kiowa, in Choctaw Nation.
 In 1903, the United States Postal Service established a post office in Cowpers and appointed Daniel Edwards as postmaster.
 Its name was changed to Edwards, Indian Territory, on September 3, 1903, and to Pittsburg, Oklahoma, on August 27, 1909.
 During its time as Edwards, it was named for J.R.
 Edwards, a coal operator.
 Its newest name, Pittsburg, commemorates the county which was created at Oklahoma's statehood in 1907.

 At the time of its founding, the community was located in the Moshulatubbee District of the Choctaw Nation.
 The town was in the area of the boundary between Atoka and Tobucksy counties, and differing maps of the era placed it in each.